Joseph Caillaux: Early life

-In 1914, Le Figaro started the publication of love letters that had been sent by Caillaux to his second wife Henriette while he was still married to the first.
+In 1914, Le Figaro started the publication of love letters that had been sent by Caillaux to his second wife Henriette while he was still married to the first, Berthe Gueydan.
 In March 1914, Madame Caillaux in turn shot to death Gaston Calmette, the editor of Le Figaro, and Caillaux resigned as Minister of Finance.
 In July 1914, Madame Caillaux was acquitted on the grounds that she committed a crime passionel.

 Caillaux became the leader of a peace party in the Assembly during World War I. After a mission to South America, he returned in 1915, and at once began to lobby.
 He financed newspapers, and did everything he possibly could behind the scenes to consolidate his position.
 He became acquainted with the Bolos and the Malvys of political and journalistic life.
 By the spring of 1917, he had become in the eyes of the public "l'homme de la défaite", the man who was willing to effect a compromise peace with Germany at the expense of Great Britain.
 However, the advent of Clemenceau to power killed all his hopes.
 This led to his arrest for treason in 1917.
 After a long delay, he was convicted of high treason by the High Court of the Senate, and sentenced to three years' imprisonment, the term he had already served.
 He was also forbidden to reside in French territory for five years and deprived of civil rights for ten years.

-Again rehabilitated after the war, Caillaux served at various times in the left wing governments of the 1920s.
+Again rehabilitated after World War I, Caillaux served at various times in the left wing governments of the 1920s.

+On 10 July 1940, Caillaux voted as a Senator in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.

 Joseph Caillaux is interred in the Père Lachaise Cemetery in Paris.

 His political collaborators included the Nord region journalist and politician Émile Roche.